I Wayan Nopa Rusadi

 Ratih is a public health/development practitioner who has been working with communities in Indonesia, particularly in Papua, since 2009.
 Her work is mostly concerned with adolescent health, gender and women's health, WASH, health equity, and the intersectionality between health of people and the environment.
 She completed a Master of Public Health and is currently undertaking her doctoral program in Public Health/Health Equity, working with the local community in Jayapura, Papua.
 While doing her doctoral program, Ratih has been engaged in various projects.
 She has contributed to Saraswati research on justice, equity, diversity and inclusion and on in-depth project evaluations.

 Assistant Project Manager

 Lita has more than ten years of experience in the private and academic sectors and is passionate about development.
 She is an excellent communicator and serves as the primary field-based coordinator and communication contact person for several Saraswati projects.
 In particular, Lita co-designed and manages Saraswati’s plastics and waste management initiative, LAKSMI.
-Additionally, Lita serves as Chair of Magical-Bali Toastmasters, an International Public Speaking and Leadership Club in Bali.
+Additionally, Lita serves as Area G3 Director in Bali and Beyond for Toastmasters International, an International Public Speaking and Leadership Club.

 Ghisani Ghina Bakhitah

 Tia is a graphic and user interface / user experience designer.
 She has several years of experience in design for the private sector as well as participation in co-design workshops in support of development innovation (on issues ranging from refugee assistance to poverty alleviation and CSO capacity strengthening).
 Tia is active in environmental and other volunteer activities, including an initiative with her sister to support marginalized children to learn design and drawing skills.